FREESTYLE: Tina Havelock Stevens with Cat Hope: A conversation

 THS: I guess it’s about getting inside where you are and knowing you’re going to play whatever the site informs you or object or whatever…maybe it’s what the ghosts tell you.
 There’s definitely some animist thinking in there too.
 It’s about making an instant soundtrack for that time and place …an acknowledgement of its existence…like trusting the space you go into, not overthinking and leaving without making a mess.
 I do see drums as a conduit.
 I’ve made them the object – they draw attention to things that have happened or are happening, histories.
 This time your bass did that too.
 By the way who was following who?
 It sounded fantastic.

 CH: Who knows, it is quite circular – like drawing a circle – someone starts, there is a trace and soon you don’t know who is the starter or the tracer and it goes in all directions.
 Sometimes we link up rhythmically, but that always starts - and ends - spontaneously, I could never tell you who started it.
-It’s like spontaneous improvisation but over and over again.
+It’s like aspontaneous improvisation that starts over and over again.
 There is a sense of flow which I think the audience can really participate in.

-FREESTYLE was commissioned by the Inaugural Beechworth Biennale, which took place across the town of Beechworth, Victoria in March 2024.
 FREESTYLE was filmed in the pool at Old Beechworth Goal between 7 and 8.30pm on 9th March, and shown as a film installation thereafter.

 The film FREESTYLE is showing at the “Astronomical (Pisces)” show curated by Tina at Schmick Contemporary in Chinatown, Sydney from May 2, 2024.